-Similar to live, you can use effects to add interest and color to your Stories.
-Animations can be used too, but they should be thought out well before posting so they don’t come across as spammy or out of place.
-You could think about splicing short animations in with selfie-style shots and live clips so they fit organically with the rest of your content.
+Similar to Live, you can use effects to add interest and color to your stories.
+Animation can be used too, but should be thought out well before posting so it doesn’t come across as spammy or out of place.
+You could think about splicing short animated clips in with selfie-style shots and live footage so they fit organically with the rest of your content.

-If you’re creating an ad to post in stories, it should respect the format of this channel and not have an ad like feel.
-Using a selfie-style approach with front-facing camera footage can help make your sponsored story fit in naturally with the other stories in the feed.
+If you’re creating an ad to post in Stories, it should respect the format of this channel and not have an ad-like feel.
+Using a selfie-style approach with front-facing camera footage can help make your sponsored story fit naturally with the other stories in the feed.
 Make it feel like you’re part of your audience’s friends list.

-If you’re using auto placement, you also need to select ‘asset customization’ so your video fits the vertical format ratio.
-This won’t crop your video, it will just make it smaller so it fits into the Story placement.
+If you’re using Automatic Placement, you also need to select ‘Asset Customization’ so your video fits the vertical format.
+This won’t crop your video, it will just make it smaller so it fits into the Stories format.

-It’s best practice to use asset customization for your ads anyway to make sure your creatives align with the different placement formats, but especially for stories, as they differ from the other types of format.
+It’s best practice to use Asset Customization for your ads to make sure your creatives align with the different placement formats, but especially for stories, as they differ from the other types of format.
 By customizing your creatives to fit each placement, you’ll get better bang for your Facebook buck.

-If you’re advertising in stories it’s important that you set up a dedicated landing page to give viewers a seamless experience with your brand.
+If you’re advertising in Stories it’s important you set up a dedicated landing page to give viewers a seamless experience with your brand.

-You should highlight to your viewers that they need to ‘swipe up’ in your story so they can be redirected to learn more about your offer.
-Make sure that you either have an animation directing people to swipe up, or that the spokesperson in your video clip directs people to swipe up — mimicking the motion with hand gestures in case viewers have the video muted.
+You should highlight that your viewers need to ‘swipe up’ in your story so they can be redirected to learn more about your offer.
+Make sure you either have an animated graphic directing people to swipe up or that the spokesperson in your video clip directs people to swipe up — mimicking the motion with hand gestures in case viewers have the video muted.

 How often to share a story